What is rosemary tea for? Benefits that go beyond just being a great hot drink

 Not everyone can consume rosemary tea.
 Pregnant women, for example, should not consume tea during pregnancy until the end of breastfeeding.
 In addition, children under 5 years of age are also prohibited from consuming the drink.

-In addition, people with kidney problems are also not indicated for consumption, as tea promotes the output of bile, worsening the condition.
+In addition, people with kidney problems are also not recommended for consumption, as tea promotes the release of bile, worsening the condition.
 Also, the drink can interact with some types of drugs, such as anticoagulant diuretics and lithium.
 For this and other reasons, always consult your doctor or pharmacist before introducing rosemary tea into your daily life.

 How to prepare rosemary tea